Peetheadmin/AnsibleWordpress/README.md

 Step 2: Created a playbook for the installation of Apache, MySQL, PHP, Wordpress in the test Environment.

-Step 3: After success of Step 2, I published this playbook on my GitHub account.
+Step 3: After success of Step 2, I pushed this playbook to my GitHub account.

 Step 4: Built a CloudFormation Template with resources mentoined in the Deliverable,This CFT takes user input like username, password,etc; and sets this parameters to the EC2 instance.